NORMA GREGORY (MA, BA, PGCE, PG Cert.)

 • Black Miners Museum.
 Norma Gregory’s heritage research and heritage management activities have included collating and sharing oral histories from coal miners of African heritage from across the UK, through the receipt of National Heritage Lottery Awards (in 2015-2016, 2017-2019, 2019-2021).
 Norma has been a successful heritage project manager for various organisations and initiatives and led the heritage project collating a history of the Nottingham Carnival, in association with Tuntum Housing Association, Nottingham see https://nottinghamcarnivalheritage.com/?page.id=11694.

-• Curator, Digging Deep Exhibition (national touring from 2018-)
+• Curator, Digging Deep Exhibition national touring from 2018 to date.

 In August 2015, Nottingham Express Transit (NET) and Nottingham City Council launched the George Africanus tram, unveiled by Norma Gregory and Councillor Jane Urquhart.
 Norma has since launched the George Africanus Society UK through social media to promote knowledge sharing and education.